Omega-Void/omega-void.github.io/content/writeups/shaker.md

 ![Writable Docker Socket.](/images/shaker/docker-socket.png)

-That's all we need to know we obtain root privileges on this machine.
+That's all we need to know we can obtain root privileges on this machine.

 ![Docker Containers and Images.](/images/shaker/containers-images.png)